 Pricing: $149/yr

 If you don’t mind the Apple-only functionality, Merlin Project is a great alternative to MS Project.
 It works with iMac, iPad, and iPhone.
-ProjectWizards bills the program as a great solution for firms in construction and creative fields.
+ProjectWizards bills the program as a great solution for firms in the construction and creative fields.

 Merlin Project’s mind map feature is also very useful and unique among Microsoft Project alternatives.
 There’s also a nice Kanban board feature, which is quite helpful for organizing your ideas and tasks.